-Financial instruments that potentially subject the Group to the concentration of credit risk consist of cash and cash equivalents, restricted cash, time deposits and accounts receivable.
-As of December 31, 2020 and 2021, all of the Group's cash and cash equivalents, restricted cash and time deposits were held in large reputable financial institutions located in the United States of America or China, which management consider being of high credit quality.
+Financial instruments that potentially subject the Group to the concentration of credit risk consist of cash and cash equivalents, restricted cash, accounts receivable and prepayment and other current assets.
+As of December 31, 2021 and 2022, all of the Group's cash and cash equivalents, restricted cash were held in large reputable financial institutions located in the United States of America or China, which management consider being of high credit quality.
 Accounts receivable is typically unsecured and is derived from revenue earned from the Company's businesses.